vimanasystems/ZeroTrustBSD/MICROSEGMENTATION.md

 Microsegmentation is a security technique that divides a network into fine-grained, isolated zones, allowing strict access controls and limiting lateral movement of threats.
 In **ZeroTrustBSD**, microsegmentation is enforced at the kernel and virtualization layers using **OpenBSD VMM**, **jails**, **pf(4)**, and Role Based Access Control (RBAC) policies.

-In most traditional infrastructures, the network is a promise: a flat, shared medium where workloads coexist and trust is implied.
-In ZeroTrustBSD, the network is a contract: each packet is interrogated, every interface is isolated by default, and lateral movement is forbidden unless proven and permitted.
+### In most traditional infrastructures, the network is a promise ###

+A flat, shared medium where workloads coexist and trust is implied.

+### In ZeroTrustBSD, the network is a contract ###

+Each packet is interrogated, every interface is isolated by default, and lateral movement is forbidden unless proven and permitted.

 **This is not merely hardening.
 It is judgment rendered in code.**